Climatik-Project/Climatik-Project/README.md

 2. The operator checks the power usage against the power cap limit.

-3. If the power usage is below the power cap limit, no changes are made to the KEDA ScaleObjects.
+3. If the power usage is below the power cap limit, no changes are made to the KEDA ScaledObjects.

-4. If the power usage reaches 80% of the power cap limit, the operator sets the `maxReplicaCount` of the KEDA ScaleObjects to one above the current number of replicas.
+4. If the power usage reaches 80% of the power cap limit, the operator sets the `maxReplicaCount` of the KEDA ScaledObjects to one above the current number of replicas.

-5. If the power usage reaches 95% of the power cap limit, the operator sets the `maxReplicaCount` of the KEDA ScaleObjects to the current number of replicas.
+5. If the power usage reaches 95% of the power cap limit, the operator sets the `maxReplicaCount` of the KEDA ScaledObjects to the current number of replicas.

-By continuously monitoring the power usage and adjusting the KEDA ScaleObjects accordingly, the power capping operator ensures that the LLM inference deployments operate within the defined power cap limit.
+By continuously monitoring the power usage and adjusting the KEDA ScaledObjects accordingly, the power capping operator ensures that the LLM inference deployments operate within the defined power cap limit.
 This prevents excessive power consumption and helps maintain the overall stability and efficiency of the data center.